Arizonagong/vCIES2020_Network-Analysis/README.md

 By **Byoung-gyu Gong (Arizona State University)**

-This repository is for the **Network analysis and visualization** workshop organized at the [Virtual Annual Conference of Comparative and International Education Society 2020 (vCIES 2020)](https://cies2020.org/) on June 17-19, 2019.
+This repository is for the **Network analysis and visualization** workshop organized at the [Virtual Annual Conference of Comparative and International Education Society 2020 (vCIES 2020)](https://cies2020.org/) in April, 2019.

 This repository includes **Lecture Videos**, **igraph R script & data files**, and **Gephi data files**.